MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-entities-service-level-agreements.md

 > [!NOTE]
 >
-> - A maximum of seven entities can have active SLAs for your organization.
+> - You can have active SLAs for a maximum of seven entities.
-> - A maximum of five SLA KPIs are allowed per entity for your organization.
+> - We recommend that you have a maximum of five SLA KPIs per entity.
+> - We recommend that you have less than 15 SLA items per SLA entity.
+You can have a maximum of 100 SLA Items per SLA entity.

 ### See also